A Critical Assessment of PINNs and Operator Learning for Geotechnical Engineering: Multi-Layer Perceptrons in Geotechnical Engineering

+Train-test splits report meaningful accuracy only when the test points are statistically independent of the training points, an assumption that fails for spatially correlated geotechnical data.

-Consider 200 CPT soundings from five sites around a city, used to train a classifier that identifies liquefaction-susceptible layers from tip resistance $q_c$, sleeve friction $f_s$, and pore pressure $u_2$.
-Following standard machine learning practice, the soundings are randomly shuffled, 160 used for training (80\%), and 40 held out for testing (20\%).
+Consider 200 CPT soundings from five sites around a city.
+We use them to train a classifier that identifies liquefaction-susceptible layers from tip resistance $q_c$, sleeve friction $f_s$, and pore pressure $u_2$.
+Following standard machine learning practice, we shuffle the soundings randomly, train on 160 (80\%), and hold out 40 (20\%) for testing.
 The classifier achieves 92\% test accuracy.

-That 92\% is misleading.
-The problem is that random splitting ignores spatial structure in the data, violating the independence assumption that underlies the train-test methodology.

-Soil properties are spatially correlated---a well-established principle in geotechnical practice.
-A CPT sounding at one location reveals soil conditions nearby, not conditions kilometers away.
-Geostatistical models quantify this through semivariograms with correlation lengths of 50-100 meters horizontally \citep{Vanmarcke1977, Fenton1999}.
-Clay content measured at one location will be similar to a measurement 10 meters away; at 100 meters, values become independent.
+The 92\% accuracy does not estimate performance at a new site if the split ignores spatial structure.
+Soil properties are spatially correlated, and a CPT sounding at one location provides information about nearby ground conditions.
+Geostatistical models quantify this dependence through semivariograms with horizontal correlation lengths commonly on the order of 50 to 100 meters \citep{Vanmarcke1977, Fenton2007}.
+Measurements separated by 10 meters may contain much of the same geological information, while measurements separated by larger distances or by different depositional environments may not.

-Random data splitting ignores this correlation.
-Randomly splitting 200 CPT soundings from five sites (40 soundings per site) results in each site contributing roughly 32 training soundings and 8 test soundings.
-The catch: those 8 test soundings from Site 1 lie 20-50 meters from the 32 training soundings at the same site.
-They are \emph{not independent}.
-The test soundings fall within the spatial correlation ellipse of training soundings (\cref{fig:spatial}a).
-The classifier has not learned to generalize to new sites with different geology---it has learned the specific geological signature of the five training sites, and the test data simply confirms it can interpolate within those same sites.
+A random split of 200 CPT soundings from five sites, with 40 soundings per site, gives each site roughly 32 training soundings and 8 test soundings.
+The test soundings from Site 1 may lie 20 to 50 meters from training soundings at the same site and can therefore fall inside the same spatial correlation ellipse (\cref{fig:spatial}a).
+In that case, the test set measures interpolation within known geological settings more than transfer to a new site.

-The correct approach is site-based splitting (\cref{fig:spatial}b).
-For e.g., use Sites 1, 2, and 3 (120 soundings) for training and Sites 4 and 5 (80 soundings) for testing.
-Now the test sites are geologically independent---they have different stratigraphy, different depositional history, different groundwater conditions.
-Alternatively, use k-fold site cross-validation: train on four sites, test on the fifth, repeat for all combinations.
-This provides an honest estimate of generalization to a genuinely new site, which is what matters when deploying a classifier at Site 6 next year.

-The difference in reported accuracy is dramatic.
-For CPT soil classification \citep{Hudson2023CPT}, random splitting gives 90-95\% test accuracy.
-Site-based splitting gives 70-80\% accuracy---a difference that matters when designing a foundation based on the predicted soil profile.
-The 20-point drop is not noise; it is the difference between interpolating within known sites and genuinely generalizing to new geology.